-Why Einstein Analytics?
+Why Salesforce Einstein Analytics?

-Einstein Analytics can perform advanced analytics on CRM data powered by Artificial Intelligence (AI).
+Salesforce Einstein Analytics can perform advanced analytics on CRM data powered by Artificial Intelligence (AI).
 Pharma companies can use insights drawn from these analytics to drive organizational success.
 Pharma agents, analysts, marketers, and sales reps can empower interactions to be smarter without getting into the complexities.

 Forecasting: New drug launches are often planned well in advance.
 This includes the sales strategy.
-By leveraging Einstein analytics sales teams of pharma companies can forecast accurate Sales and revenue.
-With comprehensive forecasting dashboards, sales managers can better plan for the sales period and take preempted corrective action rather than trying to change wheels of a running car.
+By leveraging Salesforce Einstein analytics sales, teams of pharma companies can forecast accurate Sales and revenue.
+With comprehensive forecasting dashboards, sales managers can better plan for the sales period and take preempted corrective action rather than trying to change the wheels of a running car.
 This can also give them an accurate idea of when to expect to close particular deals, thus helping set realistic and achievable sales quotas and targets.